Joana311/web-scraping/notes.md

     [ ] create a UserExercise page with better details `../user/workout/exercise/:id`

 ## In Progress

+    [x] add muscle heat map inside of daily summary

+        [ ] make it dynamic based on the muscles of selected exercises using RPE to determine the color of differnet muscles on the heatmap.

     [-] setup middleware for pulling user data from the db to use id as a context for requests.
         * currently doing it inside trpc's createContext instead of using the middleware option *